Will Sharp

-He has previously played for Harlequins RL and Hull FC in the Super League, and Featherstone Rovers and Halifax in the Championship.
+He has previously played for Harlequins RL and Hull F.C. in the Super League, and Featherstone Rovers and Halifax in the Championship.

 Background

 Sharp was born in Zaria, Nigeria.

 Early career

 He originally signed for London Broncos from South London Storm RLFC.
 He also played rugby union for Streatham-Croydon RFC.

 Quins RL (now London Broncos)

 Sharp had a contract with Harlequins RL that saw the dynamic youngster join the first grade squad on a permanent basis.

 Will Sharp was named as the Harlequins Senior Academy Player of the Year in 2007.

 Hull FC

 On 11 August 2010 it was announced that Will has signed a 2-year contract with Super League side Hull F.C.
 Upon signing Sharp was quoted as saying "I didn't want the opportunity to pass and wonder what if and I really want to test myself at Hull.
 When a club like Hull comes along with the potential to be a top three team it is hard to ignore."

 Hull coach Richard Agar went on to say.
 "He is a talented, young and ambitious player.
 We're pleased he thinks Hull is the place to realise those ambitions.
 He has the ability to carry the ball well and has strength and speed which will be great assets for us next season and I don't think it will be long before he establishes himself as a crowd favourite at the KC Stadium."
 However, Agar dropped Sharp for the last game.

 Under new Hull coach Peter Gentle, Sharp has looked much more confident when taking the ball forward and his defence has improved.
 Having Tony Martin, an experienced Super League and NRL player as his inside centre will no doubt help with his defence.